skube/concat-rss/README.md

 # concat-rss
-Simple angular app to create &amp; concatenate RSS strings for use with RSS Mix
+Automatically creates RSS URLs for Craigslist and Kijiji to be used with something like RSS Mix.

-As a way to learn a little about AngularJS.
-Basically the goal is to create a simple app which can easily, and quickly create a string which can be easily copied into [RSS Mix](http://www.rssmix.com/)
+The goal is to create a simple Angular app (for learning purposes) which can easily and quickly create a string which can be easily copied into [RSS Mix](http://www.rssmix.com/)

 The output should be in the format :
 ```